univention/univention-corporate-server/doc/ext-performance/index.rst

 :program:`Active Directory-compatible Domain Controller` in your UCS domain.

-The |UCSUCRV| :envvar:`samba/database/backend/store/size` defines the current maximal size of the individual back end database store files and has the default value of ``8GB``.
-Since there is one back end storage file per Active Directory naming context, this amounts to a total of ``40GiB``.
+The |UCSUCRV| :envvar:`samba/database/backend/store/size` defines the current maximal size of the individual backend database store files and has the default value of ``8GB``.
+Since there is one backend storage file per Active Directory naming context, this amounts to a total of ``40GiB``.
 Take care that the storage can accommodate this amount of space.